-This guide intends to give you the overall information that you’ll need to know and understand to start up as a freight forwarder.
+This guide intends to give you the overall information that you’ll need to know and understand to start up as a freight forwarder and eventually establish your own freight forwarding business.
 It’s not intended to be a comprehensive guide.

 As with any new import and export business venture, there’s a lot to learn and understand and you’ll be learning and improving your skill set as each week passes in the freight business.
 At the start, it can feel very overwhelming but this is completely normal.
-As your business plan develops and you start to understand the costs involved, everything will become clearer.
+As your business plan develops and you start to understand the costs involved in running your own freight forwarding business, everything will become clearer.
+The British International Freight Association (BIFA) is a crucial resource for training and networking opportunities.

 During my career I have dealt with many, many freight forwarding businesses and even setup as a freight forwarder myself, so learned much about the freight industry, shipping industry, customs clearance and supply chain.